Digital television in Australia

 Digital television is a technology which is available via a number of types of services and providers in Australia.
 They mostly broadcast in high-definition television, which has become the de facto national standard.

 History

 Between 2001 and 2009, the number of homes with digital television rose from around 10,000 to an estimated 4,000,000.

 The first digital channels provided by the national broadcaster, the Australian Broadcasting Corporation were the multi-channels, ABC Kids and Fly TV, between 2001 and 2003.
 The first enduring digital channel was launched in March 2005, named ABC2 (now ABC Family).
+Now, all five broadcasters, such as ABC, SBS, Ten, Seven and Nine, are transmitting their 24/7 program services in different capital cities in Australia, including Sydney, Melbourne, Brisbane, Adelaide, Perth, Hobart, Canberra and Darwin.